- Omar Suleiman entered the race at the last minute

 Elections are scheduled to start May 23.

-Suleiman entered the race just hours before the Sunday deadline, said Hatem Bjato, who heads the election committee.
+Omar Suleiman, the intelligence chief of deposed strongman Hosni Mubarak, formally entered the race just hours before the deadline, said Hatem Bjato, who heads the election committee.

-Suleiman had initially said he would not seek the presidency in the first election for the post since the revolution that led to the toppling of Mubarak.
-But on Friday, Suleiman did an about-face, saying he felt obliged to supporters.
+Suleiman had said he would not seek the presidency in the first election for the post since the revolution that led to Mubarak's exit.
+But on Friday, he did an about-face, saying he felt obliged to supporters.

 "I promise you, my brothers and sisters, to complete the goals of the revolution and provide security and stability to the Egyptian people," he said in a written statement Friday.